Lloyd Garmadon: Development

-In 2009, The Lego Group proposed to make a series about ninja, deciding that there would be four ninja with elemental powers.
-The Lego Ninjago theme concept originated in the Lego Ninja theme, which was released by Lego in 1998.
-In 2011, Ninjago: Masters of Spinjitzu was launched and included some of the concepts from the Lego Ninja theme, such as dragons and fortresses, but also combined this with a modern setting.
+In 2009, The Lego Group proposed to make a series about ninja, planning for four ninja to be Elemental Masters.
+The Lego Ninjago theme concept originated from the Lego Ninja theme, which was released by Lego in 1998.
+In 2011, Ninjago: Masters of Spinjitzu was launched, which included concepts from the Lego Ninja theme, such as dragons and fortresses inspired by ancient Japan.
+These concepts were also combined with a modern setting.
 The series was created by Michael Hegner and Tommy Andreasen, two Danish film producers.
-The character of Lloyd Garmadon was conceived by two screenwriters, Dan and Kevin Hageman following the pilot season.
+The character of Lloyd Garmadon was conceived by two screenwriters, Dan and Kevin Hageman, following the pilot season.
 The first sketch depicting Lloyd Garmadon was created in 2010 by co-creator Tommy Andreasen.
 The Hageman Brothers have stated that "Lloyd" Garmadon was created as a pun on "Lord" Garmadon.

-The Ninjago: Masters of Spinjitzu series was animated in Copenhagen, Denmark, by Wil Film ApS for its ten-season run.
-The production was relocated to WildBrain Studios in Canada with the release of the eleventh season titled Secrets of the Forbidden Spinjitzu and renamed Ninjago.
-This marked the use of new animation styles, including anime-style 2D animation, as a way to experiment with the storyline and add new creativity to the show.
+The Ninjago: Masters of Spinjitzu series was animated in Copenhagen, Denmark, by Wil Film ApS for its first ten seasons.
+The production was relocated to WildBrain Studios in Canada with the release of the eleventh season, Secrets of the Forbidden Spinjitzu, and the show's title was shortened to Ninjago.
+This marked the use of new animation styles, including anime-style 2D animation, as a way to experiment with the storyline and add new aspects to the show.
 The run-time for the show was also revised from 22 minutes to 11 minutes.

-The eighth season titled Sons of Garmadon implemented a new phase for the ninjas' designs, which were now based on the designs of their movie counterparts in The Lego Ninjago Movie.
-Not only were the character appearances updated, but Lloyd was presented as noticeably older in appearance, which was further illustrated by the introduction of a new voice actor.
-The design changes aimed to help new fans of the movie transition to the television series.
+The eighth season, Sons of Garmadon, implemented a new phase for the ninjas' designs, which were inspired by their movie counterparts in The Lego Ninjago Movie.
+Lloyd was noticeably older in appearance, which was further illustrated by the introduction of a new voice actor.
+The design changes aimed to help new fans introduced to the franchise through the movie transition into watching the television series.